Umami Pot

 Step 4

-Transfer the green peas to a bowl.
+Transfer the peas to a bowl.
 Do not discard the boiled water, as you will need it for the next step.

 mame gohan_instruction-5